-If resolution proceedings are initiated for DLR, Finansiel Stabilitet is required to write down or convert DLR's relevant capital instruments into common equity tier 1 instruments when the conditions for resolution have been met.
-Finansiel Stabilitet may then apply the following resolution tools:
+If resolution proceedings are initiated for an institution, Finansiel Stabilitet (the Danish resolution authority) is required to write down or convert relevant capital instruments of the institution into Common Equity Tier 1 instruments when the conditions for resolution have been met.
+Subsequently, Finansiel Stabilitet (the Danish resolution authority) can use one or more of the resolution measures (including the resolution tools as listed above).